sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 - **Prerequisite fields**: `["broker\\.email"]`
 - **Condition**: `{"match":[{"var":"broker\\.email.value"},"^\\S+\\@\\S+$"]}`

 **Notes**:  If optional email information for a broker is filled out (i.e., `broker.email` is not null), then uses a Sensible operation (`match`) to test that the email matches a regular expression.
-Otherwise, skips this condition.
+If `broker.email` is null, skips this condition.

 Validation 4
 ----